jenh15/jenh15.github.io/_pages/about.md

 If you would like to check out my GitHub profile or check out my LinkedIn, check out the links in the sidebar to the left!

 ## Education
 Currently, I am a junior at SIUE studying computer science.
+At first, I started my education at Murray State University in Murray, Kentucky; however, the computer science department at SIUE drew me in.
+SIUE has given me challenges that has helped me expand my knowledge more.

-I am proficient in Python, C++, Java, HTML, JavaScript, PHP, and SQL.
+For programming languages, I am proficient in Python, C++, Java, HTML, JavaScript, PHP, and SQL.
 I love learning new programming languages as well as anything programming related.
+I have always been extremely interested in technology and how it works.
+When I first took a programming class in high school, I knew I wanted to pursue a career path that allowed me to use my programming skills.

 Recently, I received the Grace Murray Hopper Memorial Award for the Spring 2025 semester!

 <html>
       <figure>
           <img src="..\images\graceaward.jpg"
            alt="Me and fellow recipients of Spring 2025 awards">
-           <figcaption>Me receiving the Grace Murray Hopper Memorial Award</figcaption>
+           <figcaption>Fig 1.
+Me receiving the Grace Murray Hopper Memorial Award</figcaption>
       </figure>
 </html>

 I have really enjoyed my time at SIUE; one of my favorite classes this semester was an operating systems class.
+That class made me love learning about how operating systems work, especially since you never realize how much operating systems work.
+We all rely so heavily on operating systems in the modern age.